 A business must register for VAT if it meets either of two turnover tests:

-It is also possible to register voluntarily – as long as there are at least some taxable sales.
+It is also possible to register voluntarily as long as there are at least some taxable sales.
 This can be a sensible option.
 If the customers are mainly VAT-registered businesses, they will be able to reclaim the additional charge anyway.
+If you’re unsure whether voluntary registration is right for your business, our VAT return service can help you weigh up the options.

 Supplies and VAT